Tibor Grasser

 Preface

-Welcome to the 35th annual research review of the Institute for Microelectronics!
-The number of our permanent staff members, financed by the Austrian Federal Ministry of Education, Science and Research, has increased from last year and consist of fifteen full-time employees: seven professors, four senior scientists, one administrative manager, and three full-time technical assistants.
-In addition, four doctoral researchers and one federally funded post-doctoral researcher are working on exciting and relevant research problems.
-A further eighteen scientists, eight post-doctoral researchers, and one part-time assistant are presently funded through projects supported by our industrial partners, the Austrian Science Fund (FWF), the Austrian Research Promotion Agency (FFG), the Christian Doppler Forschungsgesellschaft (CDG), and the European Commission (EU).
+Welcome to the 36th annual research review of the Institute for Microelectronics!
+Our permanent staff members, financed by the Austrian Federal Ministry of Education, Science and Research, have changed from last year and now consist of nineteen full-time employees: six professors, four senior scientists, one administrative manager, one full-time secretary, two part-time secretaries, three full-time technical assistants, and two apprentices.
+Additionally, twenty-five scientists, nine post-doctoral researchers, and one part-time project assistant are currently funded through projects supported by our industrial partners, the Austrian Science Fund (FWF), the Austrian Research Promotion Agency (FFG), the Christian Doppler Forschungsgesellschaft (CDG), and the European Commission (EU).

-We are exceptionally proud of the consistently high academic and scientific output produced by our institute, evidenced both by our large number of long-term projects and our high rate of publications — especially regarding our contributions to, and participation in, leading international conferences.
-We are aware, however, that this success would not be possible without the continued support of our collaborators from academia and industry.
-As such, we would like to take this opportunity to explicitly convey our gratitude for their trust in our scientific work.
-In this regard, we are entering into the next year of our institute, as ever, with high expectations.
+We are exceptionally proud of our institute's continually high academic and scientific output, evidenced by our large number of long-term projects and our high rate of publications — especially regarding our contributions to, and participation in, leading international conferences.
+However, we recognize that this success would not have been possible without the ongoing support of our collaborators in academia and industry.
+Therefore, we wish to express our sincere gratitude for their trust in our scientific endeavors.
+As we embark on the following year, we maintain high expectations and look forward to continued progress and achievement.